 Most professionals in the traditional medical side and even on the natural medical side think colic and crying in an infant is caused by digestive issues and buildup of gas and indigestion.
 That can be accurate, it’s just incomplete.
 There’s something that happens before that.

-For babies, movement is king and what’s happening for colicy babies is they’re not able to move food along through the esophagus, into the stomach, into the intestines (small and large), and get it all through efficiently.
+For babies, movement is king and what’s happening for colicky babies is they’re not able to move food along through the esophagus, into the stomach, into the intestines (small and large), and get it all through efficiently.
 They are not able to break apart the different nutrients, keeping what they need to grow and getting rid of the bad stuff so they don’t get sick or inflamed by it.
-All of this tension builds up in the digestive system, but it’s really first starting in the nervous system.
+All of this tension builds up in the digestive system, but it really first starts in the nervous system.

-Birth intervention, things like C-sections, forceps, vacuum, inductions, those are what we find in the case histories of kiddos with colic nearly 100% of the time.
+Birth intervention or birth trauma, things like c-sections, forceps, vacuum, and inductions, are what we find in the case histories of kiddos with colic nearly 100% of the time.
 That physical stress goes onto the neck and nervous system.
-The neck, especially the upper area, skull and the whole spinal system is the conduit, that’s the control mechanism or fuse box for this autonomic nervous system.
-There’s a very important nerve up there called the Vagus nerve that travels down all the way through the neck and it relaxes and opens up the esophagus.
+The neck, especially the upper area, skull, and entire spinal system is the conduit, that’s the control mechanism or fuse box for this autonomic nervous system.
+There’s a very important nerve up there called the vagus nerve that travels down all the way through the neck and it relaxes and opens up the esophagus.
 It stimulates and turns on the stomach and digestive motility.
-So when we have this physical tension from pregnancy and or labor and delivery, there’s this subluxation or stress that sets up shop and it gets in the way of the Vagus nerve.
+So when we have this physical tension from pregnancy and or labor and delivery, there’s this subluxation or stress that sets up shop and it gets in the way of the vagus nerve.

-When a baby gets stuck in the birth canal and birth intervention happens, stress then gets stuck on their central nervous system.
-Traditionally the first two places it gets stuck is up in the neck area and in the middle of the back, which is why when they’re colicky, they’re arching their neck, stiffening their back and leaning all the way back.
-They’re trying to get tension out of their neck and spine.
+When a baby gets stuck in the birth canal and birth intervention happens, stress then gets stuck on the central nervous system.
+Traditionally the first two places it gets stuck are up in the neck area and in the middle of the back, which is why when they’re colicky, they’re arching their neck, stiffening their back, and leaning all the way back.
+They’re trying to get the tension out of their neck and spine.
 Same as you do after you sit at your desk all day long, full of stress.
 You stretch and arch your back.
-So that is literally what a baby is doing.
+That is literally what a baby is doing.
 They are signaling to us through what they’re doing with their body – the problem isn’t in my stomach, the problem is in my spine and nervous system.

 As I mentioned, generally the catalyst of that stress, which leads to colic and other challenges, was at birth and pregnancy and it gets stuck in the physical system.
 So do they grow out of this?
 No, they don’t.
 Because that motor system on the inside controls digestive motility.
 The same subluxation, trouble with the vagus nerves and all the nerves coming from the brain stem area is where all of our motor development – head and neck control, pushing up, tummy time, rolling over, sitting up, army crawling, regular crawling – is governed, coordinated, and controlled by the same upper area that is injured during birth.
 So stress up here causes colic, indigestion, and chronic recurrent ear infections.

-This same explanation would work if I changed out the anatomy from the stomach to the ear, nose, throat, and lymphatic system and we’d be talking about recurrent ear infections in your four month, six month, eight month, 10 or 12 month old.
+This same explanation would work if I changed out the anatomy from the stomach to the ear, nose, throat, and lymphatic system and we’d be talking about recurrent ear infections in your four, six, eight, ten, or twelve-month-old.

 It’s the same problem – subluxation, bad plumbing, and bad drainage.
-It builds up stress and sickness, so what we see is colicy babies tend to grow into recurrent ear infections, sinus congestion, asthma, croup, RSV prone babies.
-That leads to a lot of antibiotics which destroys the gut.
-There may be nebulizers and steroids which amps up and stresses out the nervous system even more.
-Now you have a child moving towards things like sensory processing disorder, ADHD, high energy, meltdowns, sensitivity, emotional dysregulation.
+It builds up stress and sickness, so what we see is colicky babies tend to grow into recurrent ear infections, sinus congestion, asthma, croup, RSV prone babies.
+That leads to a lot of antibiotics that destroy the gut.
+There may be nebulizers and steroids which amp up and stress out the nervous system even more.
+Now you have a child moving towards things like sensory processing disorder, ADHD, high energy, meltdowns, sensitivity, and emotional dysregulation.
 So what we’ve seen in 15 years running is that kids don’t grow out of colic.